The Gospel For Misinformed Christians

 Oh, but wouldn’t that make us just a bunch of “puppets” (or “robots”) if God chose us rather than us choosing Him?
 What it makes you is alive when you were dead.
-And if indeed, God is the potter and we are the clay, then He can do what He wishes with the clay (read Ephesians chapter 1 if you need more clarification on what God does).
+And if indeed, God is the potter and we are the clay, then He can do what He wishes with the clay (read Ephesians chapter 1 if you need more clarification on what God does in regards to electing sinners to salvation).
 If the lost sinner is the one who ensures his or her own salvation, then it makes the sinner something better than LOST, something better than God says he or she is.

 Psalms 110:3 – “Thy people shall be willing in the day of thy power.”

 Philippians 2:13 – “For it is God which worketh in you both to will and to do of his good pleasure.”